How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Bounds of Pruning Ratio

-\end{theorem} This theorem tells us that when the dimension of the sub-network is lower than \(D-w(\mathcal{P}({\bf w_0}, S)^2\), the subspace will not intersect with \(S\), which means the loss of the sub-network is higher than \(\epsilon\).
-Therefore, the pruning ratio threshold of the network \(M\) can be expressed as:
+This theorem tells us that when the dimension $k$ of the sub-network is lower than $k_L= D-w(\text{p}(S_{{\bf w}^k}(\epsilon)))^2$, the subspace will not intersect with $S_{{\bf w}^k}(\epsilon)$, i.e., no feasible $k$-sparse pruning can be found.
+Therefore, the lower bound of the pruning ratio of the network can be expressed as:

-The maximum pruning ratio \(T(M, {\bf w}_p)\) is a function of the pruning ratio \(p\), when \(T(M, {\bf w}_p)\) is greater than \(p\), the proportion of network weights that can be pruned is larger than the selected pruning ratio.
-In such cases, setting \(p\) as the pruning ratio would not adversely impact the performance of the network.
-Conversely, when \(T(M, {\bf w}_p)\) is smaller than \(p\), the prunable ratio is lower than the chosen pruning ratio, and using \(p\) as the pruning ratio results in performance degradation of the sparse subnetwork.
-Therefore, it is crucial to determine a value of \(p\) such that \(T(M, {\bf w}_p)\) equals \(p\), which serves as the threshold for the network pruning ratio.
+It's worth mentioning that this lower bound has been provided in \cite{paul2022unmasking} by utilizing the Gordon's Escape Theorem\cite{gordon1988milman}.
+The main difference between our work and \cite{gordon1988milman} lies in that Gordon's Escape Theorem is not strong enough to provide the upper bound (sufficient condition) of the pruning ratio, while the Approximate Kinematic Formula we employ does.